 When the time comes to replace any items that have succumbed to wear and tear, it’s important that you have a budget set aside for exactly this.
 If it’s an easy job and you’re a dab hand at DIY, then you’ll probably want to undertake it yourself.
 All that might be required is ordering a few spare parts and having a toolkit handy.

 If you’re happy to fix any problems that come up, then you might want to consider taking a crash course in DIY in order to learn the basics – if you haven’t already, that is!
 This Complete DIY Manual from Collins is as comprehensive as they come and has received some excellent reviews too.

-The benefits of deciding to undertake a renovation or makeover project are definitely worth it, as your property will feel fresher.
+The benefits of deciding to renovate your accommodation are definitely worth it, as your property will feel fresher.
 Not just that, if you have taken the decision to extend then you’ll be able to take more bookings and welcome many more happy guests through your doors!

 Managing the renovation of your property could take up a lot of your time, but eviivo are here to help!
 Our award-winning product, eviivo suite, is designed to make life as easy as possible for independent hoteliers and property owners, so you have time for the more important things like picking out new bed linens or knocking down walls!